Battle of Marston Moor: Royalists

 Late at night, the Royalist generals reached York, with many routed troops and stragglers.
 The Governor of York, Sir Thomas Glemham, allowed only those who were part of the garrison (in effect, only a few officers who had participated in the battle as volunteers) into the city, in case Parliamentarian cavalry entered the city on the heels of the fleeing Royalists.
 Many fugitives, including wounded, crowded the streets before Micklegate Bar, the western gate into the city.

 Newcastle, having seen his forces broken and having spent his entire fortune in the Royalist cause, resolved that he would not endure the "laughter of the court".
 He departed for Scarborough on the day after the battle (3 July) and went into exile in Hamburg, with Eythin and many of his senior officers.
 Two days after the battle, Rupert rallied 5,000 cavalry and a few hundred infantry whom he mounted on spare horses.
 He considered that rather than attempt to restore Royalist fortunes in the north, he was required to return south to rejoin the King.
 Leaving York by way of Monk Bar on the north east side, he marched back over the Pennines, making a detour to Richmond to escape interception.

 At Marston Moor, Rupert had been decisively beaten for the first time in the war.
 He was deeply affected by the defeat, and kept the King's ambiguous dispatch close to him for the remainder of his life.
 He had suffered an additional blow through the death during the battle of his dog "Boye", who had been a constant companion by his side throughout his campaigns.
 Parliamentarian propaganda made much of this, treating Boye almost as a Devil's familiar.

 With the departure of Newcastle and Rupert, the Royalists effectively abandoned the north, except for isolated garrisons, which were reduced one by one over the next few months.
 The remnants of Byron's troops were driven from Lancashire in August, and were involved in another Royalist disaster at the Relief of Montgomery Castle in Wales in September.
 The Royalist cavalry from the northern counties, the "Northern Horse", continued to fight for the King under Sir Marmaduke Langdale.
 They relieved a Royalist garrison at Pontefract Castle in West Yorkshire in February 1645, but their undisciplined and licentious conduct turned many former sympathisers away from the Royalist cause.
 After being involved in the defeats of the King at the battles of Naseby and Rowton Heath, they made a final attempt to reach Scotland and were routed at the Battle of Sherburn in Elmet in October 1645.

+The nearby Church of St Helen’s in Bilton-in-Ainsty is thought to have been used a hospital for soldiers.
+A satirical drawing of a snake with a crown on the door of the Church is thought to have been done by a Royalist being held there.